pjha99/News_Segment_Classification/README.md

 ### Hyperparameter tuning:
 We will use Keras tuner to tune Model 2<br>
-    - Method used :Random Search
+- Method used :Random Search <br>
 We will performe hyperparameter tuning of the Birectional RNN & LSTM with the help of keras tuner.<br>
 Some of the Parameter that we will tune are: <br>
 - Embedding Layer
 - LSTM Layer
 - Hidden layers
 ### Create a Keras Tuner Random search space

 - max trail =3